SonyaMoisset/Interaction-Design-Specialization/course4.md

 We live in an information-rich world.
 Consequently, the hardest part of interaction is often finding what we want or finding something that we didn’t know what to ask for.
 From e-commerce to digital libraries, good search design is central to human-computer interaction in the 21st century.

 - Search Interaction

+#### Week 3
+##### Gestural Interfaces
+The graphical user interface with windows, icons, menus, and pointers (WIMP) was a massive advance beyond the command line.
+It also took 20 years to go from research labs into people’s homes.
+We’re in the midst of a new sea change now.
+Gestural interfaces can be even more direct and more natural.
+They can also be even more frustrating.
+In this module, you’ll learn how to tell the difference and design gestural interfaces that work.

+- Gestural Interfaces